Sales is a highly competitive domain.

 The commission is entirely performance-based and dependent on how much of their targets they can meet.
 The higher the number of deals a salesperson closes, the higher their commission for that payment period.

 Depending on the business, the variable pay can be in the form of incentives or commissions.
 But the terms are used interchangeably even though they are not the same.
-Let’s understand the difference between commissions and incentives.
+Let’s understand the difference between sales commission and incentives.

 So, how do you choose the best sales commission structure for your team?
 We’ll talk about it; but first, let’s look at the most popular ones.